 Over the past several months of stay at home orders around the country, people of all ages were finding themselves bored.
 Kids in particular had more time to spend on what so many of them love to do – play video games, watch TV, and communicate via their phones.
 But all that screen time, coupled with even more in the case of virtual classes via video conference sites like Zoom, has skyrocketed.
 And it’s not good news for the eyes.

-The American Academy of Pediatrics recommends parents put a limit on entertainment media, but this is often easier said than done – especially when you add a quarantine to the mix.
+The American Academy of Pediatrics recommends parents put a limit on entertainment media, but this is often easier said than done.
 Despite those recommendations, though, children between the ages of eight and 18 average nearly eight hours of screen per day.
 And it’s not just kids.
-The average adult spends more than 11 hours per day behind a screen, whether that’s a computer at work, the TV at home or the phone in between.
+The average adult spends more than 11 hours per day behind a screen, whether that’s a computer at work, the TV at home, or the phone in between.

 Effects of Too Much Screen Time